 • Since 7 October 2023, a total of 166 Palestinian children have been killed by Israeli forces, up from 40 children killed during the first nine months of 2023.
 This is an average of three Palestinian children killed every week in the West Bank, including East Jerusalem—a four-fold increase compared to the first nine months of 2023.
 Over 60 per cent of these fatalities occurred in Jenin, Tulkarm, Tubas and Nablus governorates, areas that have witnessed intensified Israeli operations over the past year.
 Among them, 35 children were killed in airstrikes, during which Israeli forces employed lethal, war-like tactics, raising serious concerns about the excessive use of force.
 Additionally, 1,132 children have been injured, with nearly half (48 per cent) sustaining injuries from live ammunition.

 • During the reporting period, OCHA documented 47 incidents involving settlers and affecting Palestinians, including 25 attacks that resulted in casualties, property damage or both.
 In total, three Palestinians were injured by Israeli settlers, and more than 200 trees were damaged.
 Since 1 October 2024, OCHA has documented 225 incidents involving settlers directly related to the olive harvest in 82 communities across the West Bank, the majority of which (171 incidents) resulted in casualties or property damage.
-In this period, eleven Palestinians were injured by Israeli settlers, 55 by Israeli forces, and more than 2,500 mostly olive trees and saplings burnt, sawed-off or otherwise vandalized, and many crops and harvesting tools stolen.
+In this period, eleven Palestinians were injured by Israeli forces*, 55 by Israeli settlers*, and more than 2,500 mostly olive trees and saplings burnt, sawed-off or otherwise vandalized, and many crops and harvesting tools stolen.
 Furthermore, during the reporting period, five Palestinians households, comprising 25 people, were displaced citing settler violence between 12 and 18 November, from two Bedouin communities in Nablus and Ramallah.
 Since 7 October 2023, some 295 Palestinian households comprising 1,722 people, including 835 children, have been displaced in Bedouin and other herding communities, primarily citing attacks by Israeli settlers and access restrictions.

 • The following are some of the key settler incidents that took place during the reporting period, which entailed intimidation, harassment, physical injury, property damage or a combination thereof, and include cases where Israeli forces were present: